superp00t/etc/README.md

            //   t     e     s     t     [    12345678 (LEB128) ]
 e.Bytes()  // [ 0x74, 0x65, 0x73, 0x74, 0xce, 0xc2, 0xf1, 0x05 ]
 ```

-## EtcSchema (work in progress)
-EtcSchema draws heavy inspiration from Google's Protocol Buffers & gRPC.
-It uses a sequential encoding and decoding system, in lieu of textual syntax: you just read/write one type, and then move on to the next.

-*Etc is unstable and **not** production ready, so proceed with caution.*

-`etc.Buffer` is similar to `bytes.Buffer`, but with number and string methods so you don't have to manually type in `encoding/binary` functions.

-it is intended to be fault-tolerant, and as such does not return errors for most reading and writing functions.